 U.S. strikes prisoner swap deal with Venezuela, plus extradition of 'Fat Leonard'

-The Biden administration has reached an agreement with officials representing Venezuelan leader Nicolás Maduro to secure the release of a group of Americans and Venezuelans being held in the country — as well as the extradition of a notorious fugitive known best as "Fat Leonard."
+The Biden administration has reached an agreement with officials representing Venezuelan leader Nicolás Maduro securing the release of a group of Americans and Venezuelans being held in the country — as well as the extradition of a notorious fugitive known best as "Fat Leonard."

-The deal came after months of negotiations brokered by Qatar and involved top officials from the White House and representatives of Maduro – and on Wednesday, last-minute details were still being worked out.
+"We've secured the release of every American being held in Venezuela.
+[They're] on their way home," Biden told reporters.

-"This process remains extremely complex, fragile and could still hit unanticipated hurdles," an official told reporters on a conference call."
+The deal came after months of negotiations brokered by Qatar and involved top officials from the White House and representatives of Maduro.

-The group of Americans released included Joseph Cristella, Eyvin Hernandez, Jerrel Kenemore, and Savoi Wright, but officials declined to provide the names of other Americans for privacy reasons.
+The group of Americans released included Joseph Cristella, Eyvin Hernandez, Jerrel Kenemore, and Savoi Wright, but senior administration officials declined to provide the names of the other Americans for privacy reasons.

 What the prisoner swap deal includes